EightBitGuru/FAST-40/README.md

 * **Emulator**
 The code builds a binary cartridge image which can be used with ***xvic***, the VIC-20 emulator shipped with [VICE](https://vice-emu.sourceforge.io/).

-### Build / Run
+### Build with KickAssembler

-The sourcecode produces a standard BLK5 ($A000-$BFFF) 8K cartridge ROM binary image.

-Execute KickAssembler in your working copy directory to build the image (8192 bytes):
+To generate the autostart cartridge ROM (.bin):

     java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.bin -binfile

-To use this image with ***xvic***:

-    [Your_VICE_Path]\bin\xvic.exe -memory 1 -cartA fast40.bin

-Or build a PRG with the load address prefix (8194 bytes):
+To generate the LOADable program (.prg):

     java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.prg

+### Run with VICE

+To start ***xvic*** with the cartridge ROM:

+    [Your_VICE_Path]\bin\xvic.exe -memory 1,2,3,4 -cartA fast40.bin

+    The cartridge auto-starts via the standard Commodore **A0CBM** signature-detection mechanism.

 To use this program with ***xvic***:

     [Your_VICE_Path]\bin\xvic.exe -memory 1,4 fast40.prg

-* The cartridge auto-starts via the standard Commodore **A0CBM** signature-detection mechanism.

-* Both PAL and NTSC video standards are supported.

-* The JiffyDOS v6.01 Kernal ROM is supported, if present.

-* FAST-40 expects to run on a real or emulated VIC-20 fitted with an NMOS 6502, and makes use of several undocumented opcodes.
-It will not operate correctly on later variants such as the CMOS 65C02 which disable or replace these opcodes.
+ How to run FAST-40 from the package

+Using the PRG file with VICE (xvic):
+. enable Block 0 & Block 5 as RAM
+. attach the FAST-40.d64 disk image
+. load the FAST-40 PRG and start it

+  LOAD"FAST-40",8,1
+  SYS64802

+Or invoke xvic from the commandline xvic.exe -memory 1,4 fast40.prg

 ### Memory Requirements

+FAST-40 is a standard 8K autostart cartridge occupying the BLK5 ($A000-$BFFF) ROM/RAM area.

-FAST-40 uses all of the 4K unexpanded RAM area for video display reconfiguration and requires a minimum of 3K expansion RAM in BLK0 (of which just under 2K is left free for BASIC).
+It uses all of the 4K unexpanded RAM area for video display reconfiguration and requires a minimum of 3K expansion RAM in BLK0 (of which just under 2K is left free for BASIC).

 If 8K (or 16K/24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make all 8K blocks available for BASIC and the 'lost' 2K in BLK0 remains available for machine-code programs.